2024 alberta sport recognition award Winners

 Sport: Athletics

-Throughout the season, Dianna set the following personal bests with indoor events: 200m, 300m, 400m, long jump and outdoor events:100m, 200m, 400m, 4x100m relay
+Throughout the season, Dianna continued her success by setting personal bests in the following events: 200m, 300m, 400m, long jump and outdoor events:100m, 200m, 400m, 4x100m relay

 She currently attends the University of Guelph where she is studying English..